kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

 This expose strategy is still in alpha stage and to use it, it first needs to be enabled [via a feature gate](#enabling-the-tunneling-expose-strategy-alpha).

+The current limitations of this strategy are:

+* Not supported yet in set-ups where the worker nodes should pass from a corporate proxy (HTTPS proxy) to reach the control plane.
+* An agent is deployed on each worker node to provide access to the apiserver from within the cluster via the `kubernetes` service.
+The agent binds the IP used as the `kubernetes` service endpoint, which is currently hardcoded to `192.168.30.10`.
+This IP cannot collide with anything else running in the datacenter.

 ## Configuring the Expose Strategy
 The expose strategy can be configured at 3 levels: